The biggest tech trends of 2019, according to top experts

 Paul Carter, CEO of Global Wireless Solutions

-On the 5G hype wave: With only a few weeks left in 2018, all of the industry players are trying hard to make “first to market” claims for 5G networks.
+On the 5G hype wave: All of the industry players are trying hard to make “first to market” claims for 5G networks.
 And, 5G devices are coming soon in 2019 although we likely won’t see the 5G iPhone until 2020.
 The reality is that it’s not an instantaneous transition.
 We will have a blended network of 5G, 4G, and even 3G, depending upon geography.

 Dan Hays, tech, media, and telecom industry lead, PwC